 We never know what tomorrow brings.
 Do not postpone taking care of business now.
 There are three basic estate planning documents every adult should have, wills, a power of attorney, and advanced healthcare directives.
 As the parent of young children, you must think about who would care for your children if you could not do so and who would manage money left to them.

-As the parent of grown children and/or grandchildren, you need to think about whether you want to leave assets to both generations and, if so, how to protect them until the beneficiaries are old enough to manage them.
-If you are part of a family involving step children, second marriages or children with special needs, your estate planning decisions are important.
+As the parent of grown children or grandchildren, you need to consider whether you want to leave assets to both generations.
+If so, how to protect them until beneficiaries are old enough to manage them.
+If you are part of a family involving stepchildren, second marriages, or children with special needs, your estate planning decisions are important.

-During the course of interviews, it is common for a client to say, during the course of a will interview, “I never thought about that”.
-At your will appointment, we will ask you many questions about your assets, income, debts, and family make up.
-Most of the information you give to us is not contained in your will, but it is important for us to know in order to give you the best advice possible.
-We want to consider whether your family dynamics might have an impact on who should be your power of attorney or the personal representative of your estate.
+During the course of interviews, it is common for a client to say, “I never thought about that.”
+We will ask you many questions about your assets, income, debts, and family makeup at your will appointment.
+Most information you give to us is not contained in your wills but is important for us to know to give you the best advice possible.
+We want to consider whether your family dynamics might have an impact on who should be your power of attorney or the personal representative of your wills and estates.

-These are never easy issues to think and talk about, but the experienced attorneys at Griffin & Jordan will help facilitate those discussions and help you make the best decisions possible.
+These are never easy issues to think and talk about, but the experienced attorneys at Griffin & Jordan facilitate those discussions and help you make the best decisions possible.
 It typically only takes two appointments with us to complete this process.
 Taking care of these important estate planning documents will ease your mind and give you the assurance that you have done your part to make your passing as easy as possible on the loved ones you leave behind.